ScaleNature/super_basic_seed_agents/replit.md

 See `docs/synthesis-module-interface.md` for complete interface specification and examples.

+## Documentation

+### Technical Reference Documentation
+Comprehensive documentation is maintained in the `docs/` directory and kept synchronized with code changes:

+-   **`docs/api-data-sources.md`**: Complete reference for all external APIs and data sources (Google Drive/Sheets, Anthropic Claude, SerpApi, GBIF).
+Includes authentication methods, endpoints used, rate limits, caching strategies, and portability considerations.
+-   **`docs/synthesis-processes.md`**: Detailed processing guide for each synthesis module.
+Describes data sources, output columns, high-level processing logic, and error handling for all 5 modules.
+-   **`docs/synthesis-module-interface.md`**: Interface specification for creating new synthesis modules.

+**Documentation Philosophy**: These are living documents that are proactively updated whenever code changes are made to ensure they reflect the current system state.

 ### CLI Tools
 -   **`src/output/process-plant.js`**: Processes a single plant and outputs to an individual Google Sheet.
 -   **`src/output/batch-process-plants.js`**: Processes multiple plants with **incremental save strategy** - creates Google Sheet first, then saves each plant immediately after processing.
 This preserves partial progress if processing fails, critical for expensive API operations.
 Skips invalid botanical names.